 Opening a DRIP for your kid is relatively easy—you can open it for them as long as you know certain information, like their social security number.
 You could invest as little as $10 in a company like Coca-Cola (KO), for example.
 Unless you want to pay taxes on the income your child earns, it’s advantageous to put the plan in their name, not yours.

-We recently came across a couple of articles from Charles A. Carlson, editor of DRIP Investor, and a contributor to our Wall Street’s Best Investments advisory, which offered a fresh look at dividend reinvesting, and he notes that another reason why DRIPs are one of the best investments for kids is that since you deal directly with the company, the child does not have to go through a broker nor endure broker calls.
+We recently came across a couple of articles from Charles A. Carlson, editor of DRIP Investor, which offered a fresh look at dividend reinvesting, and he notes that another reason why DRIPs are one of the best investments for kids is that since you deal directly with the company, the child does not have to go through a broker nor endure broker calls.